 Example 1:

-Let us take an example to find the variance in a 2D array in C++.
+Let's consider an illustration to calculate the variance in a two-dimensional array using C++.

 #include <cmath>